<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Second Home vs. Investment Property

 A second home is really a dwelling for you and your family to use.
 It’s like a vacation home in the sense that you live in it for part of the year.
-A second home also needs to be located at least 50 miles away from your primary residence.
+A second home also needs to be located at least 50 miles from your primary residence.
 While you can rent out a second home, you can only do so for two weeks or less per year.

-As you can imagine, these parameters change not only the type of financing, but the potential for cash flow and tax benefits as well.
+As you can imagine, these parameters change not only the type of financing but the potential for cash flow and tax benefits as well.

 When you’re thinking about buying an investment property, the best part is how exciting it can be.
 Though there are financial requirements, obtaining a mortgage loan on an investment property doesn’t need to be hard, especially with APM by your side.